Past Events

 Shelley Wong will be reading from her debut collection of poetry, As She Appears, which has been long listed for the National Book Award.
 She is a Kundiman Fellow and the author of the chapbook Rare Birds (Diode Editions, 2017)).
 Her poems have appeared in Crazyhorse, Gulf Coast, Massachusetts Review, and Sycamore Review, among others.
 She is the recipient of a Pushcart Prize and fellowships from MacDowell Colony, Kenyon Review Writers Workshop, I-Park Foundation, and Palm Beach Poetry Festival.

-The Hive Live: Farnaz Fatemi with guests
+The Hive Live! presents Farnaz Fatemi with guests

 Farnaz Fatemi with guests Frances Hatfield, Danusha Laméris, Lisa Allen Ortiz, and Ingrid LaRiviere.